Prides flags replaced by Confederate flags on Virginia Tech campus

-For the third time in two weeks, a rainbow Pride flag was stolen from outside a religious center on the Virginia Tech campus.
+For the third time in two weeks, a rainbow Pride flag was stolen from outside a Virginia Tech religious center.
 This time, however, the LGBTQ symbol was replaced by two Confederate flags — one in front of the building, where the previous flag stood, and another in the back.

 “This one was just an escalation when the Confederate flag was put up in its place," the campus minister, Bret Gresham, told NBC News.